maxking/kubecrd/examples/02-simple-operator/README.rst

 =======================

 This example includes a simple operator that is built using `Kopf
 <https://kopf.readthedocs.io>`_.
-Kopf makes the bootstrapping of the operator
+Kopf makes bootstrapping of the operator
 very easy.